1azyking/MultLevDesc/README.md

   *1973,,,,,,,,Na2O,OH;H2O;BO3,(Na(H2O))2(B5O8(OH)),,,,,,,,,*

-You can refer the \example\crystal-in.csv for formatting guidance.
+You can refer the in_and_out\crystal-in-example.csv for formatting guidance.
 Please do not lose any commas.
-Please make sure your customized crystal-in.csv is in the current path (XXX/multilevelDescriptors-master/crystal-in.csv).
+Save your customized dataset as in_and_out\crystal-in.csv.

 (3)Run the following code to obtain outputs:
 ```
 python features\main.py
 ```
 !!!If there is any bug, please double-check the path settings in each script before running the code.
 Note that *line 6 in \features\objects.py*, *line 526 in \features\featureInfo.py* and *line 497 in \features\crystalInfo.py* are related to the file path or naming.
-The output features are available in the feature-out.csv in the same path as the crystal-in.csv.
+The output features are available in the in_and_out\feature-out.csv.
+The in_and_out\feature-out-example.csv is the output case corresponding to  the in_and_out\crystal-in-example.csv.

 ## Main Developers
 Zhan-Yun Zhang